facebook/PathPicker/README.md

 `cat $F | wc -l`

 Another important note is that PathPicker by default only selects files that exist on the filesystem.
-If you want to skip this (perhaps to selected deleted files in `git status`), just run PathPicker with the `--no-file-checks` flag.
+If you want to skip this (perhaps to selected deleted files in `git status`), just run PathPicker with the `--no-file-checks` (or `-nfc` for short) flag.

 ## How PathPicker works
 PathPicker is a combination of a bash script and some small Python modules.
 It essentially has three steps:

-* First in the bash script, it redirects all standard out in to a python module that parses and extracts out filename candidates.
-Each candidate is then checked against the actual filesystem to ensure it exists; after that, we save the data in a temporary file and the python script exits.
+* First the bash script redirects all standard out in to a python module that parses and extracts out filename candidates.
+These candiates are extracted with a series of regular expressions, since the input to PathPicker can be any stdout from another program.
+Rather than make specialized parsers for each program, we treat everything as noisy input and select candidates via regexes.
+To limit the number of calls to the filesystem (to check existence), we are fairly restrictive on the candidates we extract.

+This has the downside that files that are single words with no extension (like `test`) that are not prepended by a directory will fail to match.
+This is a known limitation to PathPicker, and means that it will sometimes fail to find valid files in the input.

-* Next, the bash script switches to terminal input mode and another python module reads out the saved entries and presents them in a selector UI built with `curses`.
-The user either selects a few files to edit or inputs a command to execute.
+* Next, a selector UI built with `curses` is presented to the user.
+Here you can select a few files to edit or input a command to execute.
 * Lastly, the python script outputs a command to a bash file that is later executed by the original bash script.